v3rm0n/intercom_flutter/intercom_flutter/README.md

 This plugin works in combination with the [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) plugin to receive Push Notifications.
 To set this up:

 * First, implement [`firebase_messaging`](https://pub.dev/packages/firebase_messaging)
-* Then, add the Firebase server key to Intercom, as described [here](https://developers.intercom.com/installing-intercom/docs/android-fcm-push-notifications#section-step-3-add-your-server-key-to-intercom-for-android-settings) (you can skip 1 and 2)
+* Then, add the Firebase server key to Intercom, as described [here](https://developers.intercom.com/installing-intercom/docs/android-fcm-push-notifications#section-step-3-add-your-server-key-to-intercom-for-android-settings) (you can skip 1 and 2 as you have probably done them while configuring `firebase_messaging`)
 * Follow the steps as described [here](https://developers.intercom.com/installing-intercom/docs/ios-push-notifications) to enable push notification in iOS.
+* Starting from Android 13 you may need to ask for notification permissions (as of version 13 `firebase_messaging` should support that)
 * Ask FirebaseMessaging for the token that we need to send to Intercom, and give it to Intercom (so Intercom can send push messages to the correct device), please note that in order to receive push notifications in your iOS app, you have to send the APNS token to Intercom.
-Below example uses [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) to get either the FCM or APNS token based on the platform:
+The example below uses [`firebase_messaging`](https://pub.dev/packages/firebase_messaging) to get either the FCM or APNS token based on the platform:

 ```dart
 final firebaseMessaging = FirebaseMessaging.instance;